File system

 For a more efficient filesystem

-We are putting efforts to create the best filesystem on the web.
-Balancing speed and simplicity, we may create new filesystems that are better at doing what it should.
+We are putting in efforts to create the best filesystem on the web.
+Balancing speed and simplicity, we may create new filesystems that are better at doing what they should.

 Last updated